WemXPro/documentation/developers/services.md

 ## Rules

 Rules allow you to sanitize data before storing it inside the database.
-For example, if you have a form field that requires an ip address, you can enforce that by adding rules to the field: `['required', 'ip']`
+For example, if you have a form field that requires an IP address, you can enforce that by adding rules to the field: `['required', 'ip']`

 If you want to make a field optional, you can use `nullable` - check the link below for all the available rules.
-You can also create custom rules and specific them with `['required', new \App\Rules\CustomRule]`
+You can also create custom rules and specify them with `['required', new \App\Rules\CustomRule]`

 ```php
             [